-E.1.2.4 Other
+E.1.2.5 Other

-- The complete function of the flame detector (flame detection, function of the 0-20mA interface, and the relays) must be examined at least every 6 or 12 months (see Safety Relevant Parameters on page 81), or whenever the flame detector must be switched off and on. - The window of the sensor must be examined at appropriate time intervals for partial contamination. - The HART and the RS-485 interfaces must not be used for the transmission of safety-related data.
+- The complete function of the flame detector (flame detection, function of the 0-20mA interface, the relays, and the analog output interface) must be examined at least every 6 or 12 months (see Safety Relevant Parameters on page 81), or whenever the flame detector must be switched off and on. - The window of the sensor must be examined at appropriate time intervals for partial contamination. - The HART and the RS-485 interfaces must not be used for the transmission of safety-related data.